-To help founders navigate the complexities of starting a company, we put together a primer for founders to understand how their startup’s cap table will evolve through the early stages of building their companies, from incorporation to raising priced financing rounds.
+To help founders navigate the complexities of starting a company, we put together a primer for founders to understand how their startup’s capitalization table (or cap table) will evolve through the early stages of building their companies, from incorporation to raising priced financing rounds.

 Before you incorporate your company